DefectiveStudios/UniMerge-Docs/README.md

 If you are red/green colorblind, just go ahead and drop some alternate colors into these textures.
 You can either create a new set of 8 images, or edit the images themselves directly.
 If anyone comes up with some good alternate color schemes, I’d be happy to include them and a drop-down to switch between pre-made schemes.

 ## VCS/SCM Integration
 Note that certain example paths below need to be changed based on your folder structure.
-Also, the Windows merge-unity.vbs script assumes Unity is installed on the C drive in the default location.
-If you want it to point to a specific version of Unity, or if you have installed Unity somewhere other than the default, _you will have to modify merge-unity.vbs_.
+Also, the Windows merge-unity.vbs has a hard-coded path for Unity, which you might have to modify for your system.
+Also, the script will assume that it's in the project folder for the project you want to work with, if you need to point to a different project, there is a commented line which will help you.

+Unity has [http://docs.unity3d.com/Manual/SmartMerge.html some good instructions] for a variety of VCS systems and their YAMLMerge tool.
+For the record, this is another valid strategy if you want to deal with text files.
+I find that in the case of particularly messy merges, doing a YAML merge first can help make the input to UniMerge much more helpful.

-### Git for Windows
+### Regular Old Git
 This is where it gets a bit complicated.
 This was my first experience putting a custom merge driver into gitconfig, so if I’m doing it wrong, I won’t be surprised.
 From what I can tell, there are two files you have to modify.
+Note that this example would be a Windows set-up, calling the .vbs script with wscript.
+Refer to the section below about OS X, and simply swap out the driver command below.
 Add the following lines to the following files:

 * <Git_Install_Path>/etc/gitconfig
 ```